VanekPetr/investment-funnel/README.md

 * **Auður Anna Jónsdóttir** - *Feature Selection in Asset Allocation* (Master Thesis, DTU, 2020)
 * **Petr Vanek** - *Performance Analysis of the most traded Mutual Funds versus Optimal Portfolios of Exchange Traded Funds* (Master Thesis, KU, 2020)

+Do you want to write your thesis on Investment Funnel?
+Please reach out and let us know.

 ## Contributing
 Thank you for considering contributing to this project!
 We welcome contributions from everyone.
 Before getting started, please take a moment to review our [Contribution Guidelines](CONTRIBUTING.md).